-- A pen to fill out your forms. - Copies of all court documents relating to your case - Information and documents regarding your case - Names and birth dates for all minor children of the parties - Time-share arrangement between each of the parents - Someone to translate, if English is not your primary language.
-Or request an interpreter in a timely manner. - Attend Parent Orientation, prior to your appointment, on specified Mondays at 3:30 in Family Court Services.
+- A pen to fill out your forms - Copies of all court documents relating to your case - Information and documents regarding your case - Names and birth dates for all minor children of the parties - Time-share arrangement between each of the parents - Someone to translate, if English is not your primary language. - Attend Parent Orientation prior to your appt.
+Mondays (Tuesday if Monday is holiday) at 3:30 in Department 5